 Browse these free printable invoice templates—download, edit them, and start getting paid for your hard work.

 Invoice Templates – By Industry

 Choose your industry from the list below, select your preferred file format, and download a blank invoice template you can customize.
 Or, scroll down and find professional invoices that suit your unique business in Word or Excel format.

-This commercial invoice template has a well-defined, structured layout perfect for contractors and small business owners with strong organizational skills and a desire to maintain a professional demeanor.
-In addition to outlined fields for each billable item, it also has a place for item numbers.
+It has a well-defined, structured layout perfect for contractors and small business owners with strong organizational skills and a desire to maintain a professional demeanor.
 Ideal for those who have an extensive catalog of products and services.

 For contractors, use our free printable invoice template designed specifically for contractors on the go.
 As you can see in the sample, this invoice is a clean, to-the-point, no-frills option for contractors who need a basic yet professional invoice.

-Straight-forward and rugged, our construction professional invoice template is suited for anyone in the construction field — be it in a freelance, independent, or corporate capacity.
+It is suited for anyone in the construction field — be it in a freelance, independent, or corporate capacity.
 With its clearly defined fields and minimalist structure, this design is all about simplicity.
-Send a solid message to your clients with this construction invoice template.
+Send a solid message to your clients.